Maternity and parental leave

 - Employees on maternity or parental leave are considered to be continuously employed, for the purposes of calculating years of service.

-The length of maternity leave is 16 weeks and length of parental leave is 37 weeks, but may be increased in the future to align with Employment Insurance benefits.
+The length of maternity leave is 16 weeks and the maximum length of parental leave is 62 weeks.

 Employees are eligible for maternity or parental leave if they’ve been employed at least 90 days with the same employer.